Mrsteveson/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach executes a provided function once for each array element.
+Meanwhile, .map creates a new array with the results of calling a provided function on every element in the array that is being called.

 2. What is the difference between a function and a method?

+In javascript, a function is an object, that is comprised of of various properties and their values, if the value of one of those properties is a function than that value is what we call a method.
+The function being described can be considered the parent container of the specific piece of code, while the method is a function within that parent function.

 3. What is closure?

+A closure is a collection of all the variables in the scope at the time of creation of the function.
+You use closers any time you have a nested function, and a variable only becomes a closure if it is used within that function.
+The variable is what is in the closure and the function scope itself is the closure.

 4. Describe the four rules of the 'this' keyword.

+4.1.
+Window Binding.
+The most common case of function, that calls the standalone function.

+4.2.
+Implicit Binding.
+The object that comes before the .notation is what is bound in this scenario, so our function calls that object implicitly.

+4.3.
+New Binding.
+The new operator uses ${this} to create and reference a new object which inherits the prototype of the function we are using.
+    The properties and methods are added to that object by again using ${this).
+The new object referenced is then returned at the end implicitly.

+4.4.
+Explicit Binding.
+Forcing a function to call a particular object by using ${this.object},
+    which explicitly tells a function which object to use for the function we are performing

 5. Why do we need super() in an extended class?

+Super() allows us to setup access to the methods and attributes that we want from the parent to the child.
+The super keyword is used as a function which calls the parent class and applies its parameters onto the child function.

 ## Project Set up